Alogani/NimGo_multithreadingattempt/README.md

   - Simpler to use
 - **Drawbacks**:
   - _Same drawbacks as compared to async/await_
-  - Doesn't answer necesarly the same problematics
+  - Doesn't answer necessarly the same problematics
   - Can't be moved between threads

 ## Example